The Evolution of the UK Prom23 Jun 2017

 Prom has become one of the most prized nights of the school calendar for many school leavers.
 An evening of fun, dancing and a final hurrah for many friends going away to different universities or work.
 Originally a tradition that began in the USA, this June tradition is all about ball gowns and ill-fitting tuxedos.

-But, how did proms become so popular in the UK and do they hold true to their American origins?
+How did proms become so popular in the UK and do they hold true to their American origins?

 Short for promenade – a formal parading introduction of guests at parties – the prom of modern day can find its origins as early as the 19th century.
 However, this early celebration was a much simpler one and began as a banquet for the graduates of American universities.
 This older prom audience was pushed back in favour of the younger, largely as a result of the growing teenage culture that America witnessed at the turn of the 20th century.
 By the end of the Second World War, the prom we know today was a reality in the US.

 It was the growing post-war economy that allowed for proms to venture outside of the high school gymnasium.
 Hotels, country clubs and even the White House for one memorable occasion in 1975 (it pays to be the daughter of the President during prom season).
 Floral corsages, prom royalty and questionable themes developed over time to become a staple of prom traditions.